The Definitive Guide to

 Supply chain visibility, also known as real-time transportation visibility, or simply real-time visibility, is poised to become one of the most transformative and disruptive technologies in the global supply chain space over the next several years.

-Though the technology has existed in some form for decades, the latest generations of supply chain visibility tools are finally reaching maturity, and rising to the top of industry leaders’ radars.
-Already, companies within food and beverage, pharmaceutical, retail, manufacturing, automotive and many other industries have been
+Though the technology has existed in some form for decades, the latest generations of real-time supply chain visibility tools are finally reaching maturity, and rising to the top of industry leaders’ radars.

 What is Supply Chain Visibility?

 In its simplest form, supply chain visibility collects and presents the real-time location and status of assets throughout the supply chain.
 This allows logistics professionals to know in an instant where their trucks, trailers, ships and containers are — and by extension, to keep a closer eye on the precious cargo they’re carrying than ever before.

 The concept of supply chain visibility has been around for decades, but recent advances in visibility technology and data science techniques have brought increased prominence to the software category.
 For example, the application of machine learning techniques and artificial intelligence technology has made it possible to use supply chain visibility to not only know where something is at any given time, but to predict exactly when it will arrive at its final destination.